stefanolaru/minikit/README.md

 minikit
 =======

-Minikit is a Wordpress Theme starting kit which contains basic functionse and few useful shortcodes & features to start a WP theme from scratch.
+Minikit is a lightweight Wordpress Theme starting kit which contains basic functions and few useful shortcodes & features to start a WP theme from scratch.